Lehigh Valley Transit Company: History

+19th century

-Public transport in Allentown, Pennsylvania began on May 21, 1868, when a horse-car line was placed in operation between the Black Bear Hotel at 9th and Hamilton Streets in Center City Allentown and the Lehigh Valley Railroad Depot at 3rd and Hamilton Streets.
-The transition from horse-power to electric power began in 1891, when the Allentown-Bethlehem Rapid Transit Company erected a powerhouse at Front and Linden Streets in the First Ward near the Lehigh River.
+Public transport in Allentown, Pennsylvania, began on May 21, 1868, when a horse-car line was placed in operation between the Black Bear Hotel at 9th and Hamilton Streets in Center City Allentown and the Lehigh Valley Railroad Depot at 3rd and Hamilton Streets.
+The transition from horsepower to electric power began in 1891, when the Allentown-Bethlehem Rapid Transit Company erected a powerhouse at Front and Linden Streets in the First Ward near the Lehigh River.

 In 1893, the Allentown and Lehigh Valley Traction Company was created by investor Albert Johnson through the combination of a group of local streetcar lines.
-In 1898, Quakertown Traction Company operated electric trolleys from Richlandtown in Bucks County, Pennsylvania through Quakertown to Perkasie.
+In 1898, Quakertown Traction Company operated electric trolleys from Richlandtown in Bucks County, Pennsylvania, through Quakertown to Perkasie.
 By 1900, the Inland Traction Company ran south from Perkasie to Lansdale, and the Montgomery Traction Company ran from there to Norristown.
 In 1901, a newly-formed Philadelphia and Lehigh Valley Traction Company under Johnson merged these lines and others in the Lehigh and Delaware Valleys with the plan of creating a trolley system to reach north to New York City.
 But Johnson died later that year, and the company fell into receivership in 1903.
 A 35-mile Allentown to the Chestnut Hill trolley service started the same year.
 Connection with the Philadelphia Rapid Transit Company street cars at Chestnut Hill allowed riders to continue to downtown Philadelphia.

+20th century

-In 1905, the assets of the new Philadelphia and Lehigh Valley Traction Company were acquired by Lehigh Valley Transit Company, and the company's owners started an extensive rebuilding of the Allentown to Philadelphia route.
+In 1905, the assets of the new Philadelphia and Lehigh Valley Traction Company were acquired by Lehigh Valley Transit Company.
+The company's owners started an extensive rebuilding of the Allentown to Philadelphia route.
 Much side of road track, which was all single track, was replaced by track running in open country.
 However, considerable older side-of-road trackage remained, particularly south of Quakertown.
-Heavy wood arch windowed interurban coaches were purchased for high speed operation.
-This upgrading program culminated a high capacity interurban line running from Allentown to Norristown.
+Heavy wood arch-windowed interurban coaches were purchased for high-speed operation.
+This upgrading program culminated a high-capacity interurban line running from Allentown to Norristown.

 Beginning December 1912, car trains operated from Allentown to Philadelphia's 69th Street Terminal using the Philadelphia and Western Railroad south of Norristown.
-Service on the former Inland Traction route runs from North Wales to Chestnut Hill continued until 1926, and the route between central Quakertown and Richlandtown ran until 1929, both replaced by bus.
-The LVT and P&W both reorganized during the next twenty years (LVT twice), but trolleys continued to operate and compete with the nearly paralleling Reading Railroad's Bethlehem to Philadelphia line due to lower cost to riders, particularly during the Depression, and then again vitally during the gasoline rationing of World War II.
+Service on the former Inland Traction route runs from North Wales to the Chestnut Hill section of Philadelphia continued until 1926, and the route between central Quakertown and Richlandtown ran until 1929, both replaced by bus.
+The LVT and P&W both reorganized during the next twenty years (LVT twice), but trolleys continued to operate and compete with the nearly paralleling Reading Railroad's Bethlehem to Philadelphia line due to lower cost to riders, particularly during the Great Depression, and then again vitally during the gasoline rationing of World War II.